-The aloes leaves grow initially in the direction of the strongest source of light but usually droop downwards before it reaches any direct sun.
+The aloe leaves grow initially in the direction of the strongest source of light but usually droop downwards before they reach any direct sun.

 How to Revive Drooping Aloe Vera

 - Gradually expose your aloe vera to more sun.
 Find an area with around 4-6 hours of direct sunlight for your aloe but move the pot back and forth from shade to more sun over the course of 4 weeks.
 If you move aloe vera suddenly from shade to intense direct sun without a chance to acclimatize then the aloe leaves burn due to the drastic contrast in light intensity.
-Moving aloe for from shade to sun over 4 weeks with more time in direct sun each day prevents sun burn as the aloe has the opportunity to adjust.
+Moving aloe from shade to sun over 4 weeks with more time in direct sunlight each day prevents sunburn as the aloe has the opportunity to adjust.